osarthak/LibreY/README.md

 sed -i 's/http:\/\/localhost:80/https:\/\/your.domain/g' opensearch.xml
 ```

-An nginx configuration similar to the one below should be placed in your `http { ... }` block or a file that is automatically detected as such.
+A nginx configuration similar to the one below should be placed in your `http { ... }` block or a file that is automatically detected as such.

 ```sh
 server {